Released a downloader that retrieves execution data using exchange APIs

 - Writing progress

-For example, if you want to obtain data from Binance, you just need to implement the API acquisition part.
+For example, if you want to get data from Binance, you just need to implement and pass the retrieval part from the API.

 Please refer to the doc for details.

-Also, using cargo-release automates the version upgrade process.
+Also, using cargo-release allows you to automate the version-up process.

 #![warn(